Meta-Learning for Domain Generalization in Semantic Parsing: Experiments

 \subsection{Datasets and Metrics}

-We evaluate DG-MAML on two zero-shot text-to-SQL benchmarks, namely, (English) Spider~\cite{yu-etal-2018-spider} and Chines Spider~\cite{min-etal-2019-pilot}.
-Spider consists of 10,181 examples (questions and SQL pairs) from 206 databases, including 1,659 examples taken from the Restaurants \citep{data-restaurants-original,data-restaurants-logic}, GeoQuery \citep{data-geography-original}, Scholar \citep{data-atis-geography-scholar}, Academic \citep{data-academic}, Yelp and IMDB \citep{data-sql-imdb-yelp} datasets.
-We follow their split and use 8,659 examples (from 146 databases) for training, and 1,034 examples (from 20 databases) as our development set.
-The remaining 2,147 examples from 40 test databases are held out and kept by the authors for evaluation.
+We evaluate DG-MAML on two zero-shot text-to-SQL benchmarks, namely, (English) Spider~\cite{yu-etal-2018-spider} and Chinese Spider~\cite{min-etal-2019-pilot}.
 Chinese Spider is a Chinese version of Spider that translates all NL questions from English to Chinese and keeps the original English database.
-It simulates the real-life scenario where schemas for most relational databases in industry are written in English while NL questions from users could be in any other language.
-It poses to a parser an additional challenge of encoding cross-lingual correspondences between Chinese and English.
-Following \citet{min-etal-2019-pilot}, we use the same split of train/development/test as the Spider dataset.
+It introduces the additional challenge of encoding cross-lingual correspondences between Chinese and English.\footnote{Please see the appendix for details of the datasets.} In both datasets, we report exact set match accuracy, following \citet{yu-etal-2018-spider}.
+We also report execution accuracy in the Spider dataset.

-In both datasets, we report results using the metric of exact set match accuracy, following \citet{yu-etal-2018-spider}.
-As the test set for both datasets are not publicly available, we will mostly use the development sets for further analyses.